rogerloya/markdown-portfolio/README.md

     * At least one numbered list
     1. This is my number list
     2. This is the 2nd line.
-1. Once you've added all of the previous elements, read through this markdown cheatsheet (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and add one additional element not previously listed
+1. Once you've added all of the previous elements, read through this markdown cheatsheet (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and add one additional element not previously listed.
+2. Line Break
 ***
 3. Once you're done with this, adjust the settings of your repoistory to enable GitHub Pages.
 This should provide you a URL at which your project is hosted.
 4. Update the "About" section of your repository so that your project's "website" is the GitHub Pages URL